ShelterBox responded in the Philippines after Super Typhoon Rai (known locally as Typhoon Odette) caused widespread devastation in December 2021.

 Together with our partner Humanity and Inclusion, we provided shelter kits, tarpaulins, and other essential items to families in Cebu and Bohol region.

 Super Typhoon Rai left more than half a million people in the Philippines without a home.

-Communities have received emergency shelter and other aid items like solar lights.
+Communities received emergency shelter and other aid items like solar lights.

-ShelterBox Operations Philippines have led the distributions, with support from our local Rotary contacts.
+ShelterBox Operations Philippines led the distributions, with support from our local Rotary contacts.

 Watch Dave’s update from the Philippines.

 Super Typhoon Rai caused devastation in areas with high levels of poverty.

 3.8 million people who were in the direct path of the storm were already living below the poverty line.

 In the day before landfall, Typhoon Rai rapidly strengthened from a Category 1 to a Category 5-equivalent storm.
 It made landfall in Siargo and travelled westwards across the Central Visayas, Eastern Visayas and Palawan.

 Between 16-17 December 2021, it made landfall nine times across seven provinces in The Philippines.